chriswendt/ietf/draft-ietf-stir-passport.md

 Verified Token specific claims that MUST be included:

-* "orig" - the originating identity claimed.  (e.g. for SIP, the FROM or P-AssertedID [RFC3325] associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] but could also be an application specific identity string.
+* "orig" - the originating identity claimed.  (e.g. for SIP, the FROM or P-AssertedID [RFC3325] associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] if appropriate but could also be an application specific identity string.
-* "term" - the terminating identity claimed as the intended destination by the originating party. (e.g. for SIP, the TO associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] but could also be an application specific identity string.
+* "term" - the terminating identity claimed as the intended destination by the originating party. (e.g. for SIP, the TO associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] if appropriate but could also be an application specific identity string.

 An example claim is as follows,